img

 Incomplete documentation is a primary challenge.
 The prevalence of incomplete clinical documentation often leaves coders reliant on partial patient records, resulting in missed diagnoses and undercoding, which ultimately affects funding.
 Inferscience’s AI-driven tools streamline documentation processes, ensuring that all relevant diagnoses are captured accurately.

-The intricacies of coding guidelines can be daunting.
+The intricacies of programming guidelines can be daunting.
 Providers may struggle to stay informed with frequent changes in classification rules, leading to errors in HCC assignment and potential financial repercussions.
 Inferscience’s solutions leverage natural language processing (NLP) to simplify these guidelines, helping coders make informed decisions quickly.

 Inefficient electronic health record (EHR) systems can complicate the documentation process, making it challenging to capture all relevant diagnoses.
 Inferscience’s advanced solutions integrate seamlessly with existing EHR systems, ensuring that data is complete and precise, which is essential for optimal results.